 From MySQL to XML with PHP

 PHP XML generator can be written in less then 100 lines.
 In this example, data from the MySQL database are converted to the XML.
-PHP function sql2xml has an optional second parameter to describe the XML hierarchy, while first parameter is SQL query.
-Second parameter has the form of integers separated by commas.
-For example, to describe XML structure in three levels, second parameter can be "2,3".
-Each integer defines number of columns from SQL in XML hierarchy.
-The last level is not necessary to specify.
+PHP function sql2xml has optional second parameter to describe the XML hierarchy, while first parameter is SQL query.
+Second parameter is string in form of integers separated by commas.
+For example, to describe XML structure in three levels, second parameter can look like “2,3”.
+Each integer defines number of columns in SQL query.
+The last level is not needed to specify.

 Here is example of how to use the sql2xml PHP function.